-The Texas Department of Housing and Community Affairs (the "Department") proposes the repeal of 10 TAC, Chapter 10, Subchapter E, §§10.400 - 10.408 is being proposed concurrently with this repeal.
+The Texas Department of Housing and Community Affairs (the "Department") proposes the repeal of 10 TAC, Chapter 10, Subchapter E, §§10.400 - 10.408.
 The purpose of the repeal is to allow for clarification and correction of information in certain sections of the rule and to allow for the adoption of new sections that will ensure accurate processing of post award activities and communicate more effectively with multifamily development owners regarding their responsibilities after funding or award by the Department.